Alyssum montanum

 Alyssum montanum is a species of flowering plant belonging to the family Brassicaceae.
 It is an evergreen, prostrate perennial with small, hairy, greyish leaves.
 It typically grows to 10-15 centimeters tall and 30-45 centimeters across.
 It produces tiny, yellow, fragrant flowers from May to July.
 These flowers are typically 4-6 centimeters across and borne in dense racemes.

 It is native to France, Switzerland, and Germany.
 It grows best in full sun with good drainage, and is drought tolerant once established.
-It's suitable for USDA hardiness zones 3–9, but may be susceptible to aphids and root rot.
+It is suitable for USDA hardiness zones 3–9, but may be susceptible to aphids and root rot.